 A well-edited wardrobe calls for coordinated hangers.
 As visually pleasing as they are practical, you can double your closet space by committing to a set of slim, matching hangers in a shade of choice.
-While black velvet may run the risk of rubbing off on lighter colors, beige is a failsafe alternative (although, we’re partial to ).
+While black velvet may run the risk of rubbing off on lighter colors, beige is a failsafe alternative (although, we’re partial to these in Tiffany Blue).
 Use the reverse hanger tactic to make regular cleansing easier.
 After the detox, turn all of your hangers around so the hook faces you.
 Once you wear something, flip the hook back the right way.
 After six months (with the exception of seasonal items), everything you didn’t wear will be hanging backwards—and those should be the first things to purge.

 MERCHANDISE YOUR CLOSET

 To avoid getting, well, hung up, the next time you need to find something in a pinch, take time to merchandise your closet as you rehang everything.
 First, group by garment type; then within each section arrange by season, with lighter fabrics followed by heavier; next, go by colors of the rainbow (ROY G BIV) with white at the beginning, black at the end and arranged from lightest to darkest.

 THE WORKING WARDROBE